JacksongXu/FlexTools/README.md

 <div align="center">
 # FlexTools

-#### A collection of samll bash/python scripts for IT developers.
+#### A collection of small bash/python scripts for IT developers.

-### Now all those tools are just tested and used on the linux.
+### Now all those tools are just tested and used on the Linux.

 </div>